Merrill Osmond

 Merrill Davis Osmond (born April 30, 1953) is an American musician.
 He is best known for being the lead vocalist and bassist of the family music group The Osmonds and The Osmond Brothers, as well as an occasional solo artist.
-He has been mostly retired since 2023.

 Early life

 Osmond was born in Ogden, Utah, the fifth of the nine children of Olive May (née Davis; 1925–2004) and George Virl Osmond (1917–2007).